Semantic Labeling for Third-Party Cybersecurity Risk Assessment: A Semi-Supervised Approach to Intent-Aware Question Retrieval: SSSL: Hybrid Semi-Supervised Semantic Labeling Framework

-\paragraph{LLM-assisted Labeling.} LLMs can produce high-quality, human-readable labels, but invoking them repeatedly at the question level is costly and may yield inconsistent label names across runs.
-We therefore restrict LLM usage to the \emph{cluster level}: given the overlapping clusters produced by Algorithm~\ref{alg:elbow_grouping}, we invoke the LLM once per cluster to extract a small set of reusable semantic labels that are shared across the questions in that cluster.
-This design amortizes LLM cost over many questions and provides the model with additional context, which empirically improves label coherence compared to labeling questions independently.

-To improve reproducibility and reduce output variance, we use a structured prompt template (Figure~\ref{fig:prompt}) \cite{DBLP:conf/emnlp/TanLLWZ24,DBLP:journals/patterns/ChenZLZ25}.
-The template: (i) assigns a domain role (cybersecurity audit classification), (ii) constrains the task to \emph{cluster-common} labels rather than question-specific details, (iii) enforces comparison across questions to identify shared themes, and (iv) restricts outputs to short noun-phrase labels with no explanations or predefined taxonomies.
-For each cluster $\mathcal{C}_i$, the LLM returns a label set $L_i$.
+\paragraph{LLM-assisted Labeling.} Rather than labeling individual questions, the LLM is invoked once per cluster to extract shared semantic labels.
+To improve reproducibility and reduce output variance, we use the structured prompt template in Figure~\ref{fig:prompt} \cite{DBLP:conf/emnlp/TanLLWZ24,DBLP:journals/patterns/ChenZLZ25}.
+The template: (i) assigns a domain role (cybersecurity audit classification), (ii) constrains the task to \emph{cluster-level} labels rather than question-specific details, (iii) enforces comparison across questions to identify shared themes, and (iv) restricts outputs to short noun-phrase labels with no explanations or predefined taxonomies.
+For each cluster $c$, the LLM returns a label set $L_i$.

-Because labels are produced at the cluster level, we derive per-question label sets by aggregating labels from all clusters containing the question.
-Concretely, each question $q$ inherits the union of labels from its assigned clusters:
+Each question inherits the union of labels from clusters containing it:

-Algorithm~\ref{alg:label_per_question} implements this aggregation and yields a labeled repository $\mathcal{L}$ that is used in the prediction phase.